gnosischain/documentation/docs/developers/interact/ethers-js.md

 ## Connecting to Gnosis with MetaMask

 After installing, you need to create a web3 instance and set a provider.
-Most Ethereum supported wallets, such as Metamask, have an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compliant provider at `window.ethereum`.
+Most Ethereum supported wallets, such as MetaMask, have an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compliant provider at `window.ethereum`.
 This works for connecting to Gnosis as well.

 ```js
 // A Web3Provider wraps a standard Web3 provider, which is